 If you’re interested in seeing how users behave with your listing, check out Google My Business insights.

-Google is now mobile-first, which means they assume users are accessing your site with a 4G connection.
+Google is now mobile-first, which means they assume users are accessing your site with a 5G connection.

-They want to provide users with a great experience.
+They want to provide users with a great page experience.
 Presenting users with slow websites doesn’t accomplish this, so if you want higher rankings, your website needs to be fast.

 Due to its impact on user experience, website speed is one of the most important SEO ranking factors.

-If a website takes too long to load, the user will click back to Google, and Google will simply think the user didn’t find what they were looking for and your rankings will drop.
+If a website takes a long time to load, the user will click back to Google to find a better choice.
+Google will simply think the user didn’t find what they were looking for and your website rank will drop.

 Amazon found clear correlations between page speed and bounce rate.
 Just a few seconds too long, and your users are 32% more likely to leave.

-To make your site as fast as possible, use Google’s PageSpeed Tool to see how your site loads on desktop and on a 4G connection.
-This tool will give you insights into any issues you can address to make your site faster.
+To make your site as fast as possible, use Google’s PageSpeed Tool to see how your site loads on desktop and on a 5G connection.
+This tool is a simple way to discover any issues that you can address to make your site faster.

 Consider this – you’re a personal injury attorney, and a potential client just got into a car accident.